Sepmeyer Award – Excellence in Credentials Evaluation Research

 For more information, please email institutions@ierf.org.

-The International Education Research Foundation (IERF) is pleased to announce Courtney Pham and Lynda Belmehdi of TruMerit (CGFNS) as the 2025 recipients of the Sepmeyer Award for Excellence in Credentials Evaluation Research!
+The International Education Research Foundation (IERF) is pleased to announce Mandy Morrison and Samir Gabro as the 2026 recipients of the Sepmeyer Award for Excellence in Credentials Evaluation Research!

 We also extend our sincere appreciation to all the nominees for their wonderful submissions and meaningful contributions to the field of international credential research.

-Download the presentation now in the IERF Vault and gain valuable insights into international nursing education, regulatory frameworks, and credential evaluation best practices.
+Download the presentation now in the IERF Vault and gain valuable insights into the challenges in assessing credentials from Algeria and Libya.